SPONSORSHIP

 ECONOMICS RESEARCH

-role and responsibility in stimulating high quality interdisciplinary
+responsibility in stimulating high quality interdisciplinary research in

-research in the field of mental health policy and economics, has decided to
+the field of mental health policy and economics, has decided to evaluate

-evaluate the articles it has published in the past and offer awards to
+the articles it has published in the past and offer awards to those

-The Willard Manning Award in Mental Health Policy and Economics
+Manning Award in Mental Health Policy and Economics Research –

 author(s) of one article published in The Journal of Mental Health

-Policy and Economics during the years 2021 and 2022.
-The prize will go
+Policy and Economics during the years 2025 and 2026.
+The prize

-to an article of outstanding research value in the development of the
+will go to an article of outstanding research value in the development of

-interdisciplinary field of mental health policy and economics.
-All articles
+the interdisciplinary field of mental health policy and economics.
+All

-accepted by and published in the Journal during that time are eligible for
+articles accepted by and published in the Journal during that time are

-consideration, and will be judged retrospectively by the Journal’s Associate
+eligible for consideration, and will be judged retrospectively by the

-Editors.
-Two “Excellence in Mental Health Policy and Economics Awards”
+Journal’s Associate Editors.
+Two “Excellence in Mental Health Policy and

-Award Ceremony will be held during the Fifteenth Workshop on Costs and
+Ceremony will be held during the Eighteenth Workshop on Costs and

-of abstracts of original research are listed below.
-In the tradition dating
+the submission of abstracts of original research are listed below.
+In the

 · Burden